uhsealevelcenter/Satlink3/README.md

-# A collection of fiels related to Satlink3 configurations.
+# A collection of files related to Satlink3 configurations.